1938 Egyptian parliamentary election: Background

-Politically, Egyptian politics at this time was divided between the liberal Wafd Party and the conservative palace.
+Egyptian politics at this time was divided between the liberal Wafd Party and the conservative palace.
 The term 'the palace' refers both to the king and his advisors and the minor parties that were traditional enemies of the Wafd.
 After the Wafd Party won the 1936 elections its leader Mostafa el-Nahas was appointed prime minister.
 However, issues quickly arose between the Wafd and the conservative palace.
 The Wafd opposed holding the coronation ceremony for King Farouk in a religious manner due to their secularist tendency.
 A constitutional crisis emerged over an empty seat in the Senate because the palace did not believe that the government had the right to appoint senators.
 The Wafd refused to disband its paramilitary youth wing, the Blue Shirts.
 Nahas' government was dismissed on 30 December 1937 after refusing to appoint Aly Maher as Chief of the Royal Cabinet.
-A split in the Wafd occurred when a faction lead by Ahmad Maher and Mahmoud El Nokrashy left to form the Saadist Institutional Party.
-A new coalition government was led Prime Minister Mohamed Mahmoud of the Liberal Constitutionalist Party which dissolved parliament on 2 February 1939.
+A split in the Wafd occurred when a faction led by Ahmad Maher and Mahmoud El Nokrashy left to form the Saadist Institutional Party.
+A new coalition government was led Prime Minister Mohamed Mahmoud of the Liberal Constitutionalist Party which dissolved parliament on 2 February 1938.

 The anti-Wafdist parties joined forces as the Qawmiyyun (Nationalist) coalition to deny the Wafd victory.
 The government gerrymandered districts, intimidated Wafdist voters and threatened village leaders to rig the elections.
 The government also arrested several former Blue Shirt leaders in March, claiming to find a Wafdist plot to disrupt the elections.